 The program's success is based on intervention, prevention and education.
-Full-time social workers work intensively with families for three to six months, with an additional 12 months of follow-up support to give stability.
+Case Managers work intensively with families for up to eighteen months to create a plan for the family to become successful and to provide stability.
 The intensity, frequency and duration of assistance are based on the specific needs of each family.
-Families receive individual attention and guidance from a case manager who provides:

 Data has shown that the program has been highly successful in preventing homelessness in participating communities.
 Families have reported:

 - Increased life-skills capabilities such as household budgeting;

 - Greater capacity to avoid another housing crisis

 "Words can not express what this program has meant to me and my whole family."